Students & Administration Equality Act: Arkansas

 Arkansas became the second state to allow legal representation in non-academic disciplinary proceedings when HB 1892 was passed with bipartisan support in April 2015.
 The bill was sponsored by Representative Grant Hodges (R) and Representative Warwick Sabin (D).

 North Dakota

 North Dakota became the third state to provide students due process protections by granting students and student organizations the right to hire legal representation when contesting non-academic disciplinary allegations at public educational institutions.
 The bill was approved by the House of Representatives by a unanimous 92–0 vote then passed the state Senate on a 44–1 vote.
 Governor Jack Dalrymple signed SB 2150 into law on April 22, 2015.
-The bill was sponsored by Senators Ray Holmberg, Kelly M. Armstrong, and Jonathan Casper; and Representatives Lois Delmore, Mary C. Johnson, and Diane Larson.
+The bill was sponsored by Senators Ray Holmberg, Kelly Armstrong, and Jonathan Casper; and Representatives Lois Delmore, Mary Johnson, and Diane Larson.